A Surgeon’s Tale from Norfolk to Malvern

 Medical Journey

-By 1844, he was serving as a surgeon at the Wickham Market workhouse, providing care for the impoverished in a facility designed to house hundreds.
+By 1844, Frederic Bell was also working as a surgeon in the Plomesgate Union Workhouse at Wickham Market, providing care for the impoverished in a facility designed to house hundreds.

 Infirmary at Wickham Market workhouse

-His commitment to the poor is evident in his work at the Plomesgate Union Workhouse, where he was listed among several surgeons responsible for the wellbeing of numerous of inhabitants across numerous parishes.
+His commitment to the poor is evident in his work at this workhouse, where he was listed among several surgeons responsible for the wellbeing of numerous inhabitants across many parishes.

 Pioneering Professional Work